 What We Are Doing to Prevent Sewage Backups

 PWSA does everything possible to prevent backups from happening in the system’s main lines.
-The Authority is moving towards separated sewer systems, those having one pipe for sanitary sewer waste and one for stormwater, to help to minimize stress on the sewer system.
-Also, as you may learn on our Stormwater page, we are taking a more deliberate approach about the way stormwater is managed across Pittsburgh.
+We are moving towards separated sewer systems, those having one pipe for sanitary sewer waste and one for stormwater, to help to minimize stress on the sewer system.
+Also, as you may learn on our Stormwater Plans page, we are taking a more deliberate approach about the way stormwater is managed across Pittsburgh.
 Lastly, we monitor, clean, and replace storm drains to allow for proper drainage during a rain event.